-Let’s Start with a Few Basic but Key Crypto Concepts.
+Start off with a Few Basic but Key Crypto Concepts.

-This Beginners Guide will start off by explaining what a cryptocurrency is, some of the advantages over traditional fiat currencies, and outline the risks you need to be aware of before investing in or doing anything.
+It explains exactly what “crypto” is, some of the advantages over traditional fiat currencies, and outlines the risks you’ll need to be aware of before buying, trading or using crypto.

-Well according comedian John Oliver (and many people), it’s something along these lines:
+According comedian John Oliver (and many other reasonable people), it’s something along these lines:

 We all use encryption many times a day.
 It’s used to keep internet interactions secure.
 Using a particular type of encryption technology called SSL allows you to interact safely and securely with your bank online and other websites.
 We’re using encryption right now.

 Let’s also agree that a currency is “a form of money”.
 Like the Dollar, the Pound and the Yen.

 - A Medium of Exchange (buy things with it)

 - Fungible and Divisible (break it into smaller interchangeable units)